 Some of the hardcoded applications within Android/iOS are already an essential part of our driving experience like voice assistants such as Siri, which not only provide an easy user experience but from a safety perspective is excellent.

-Here we’ll look at our indispensable external Apps that we couldn’t live without in our daily commute.
+Here we’ll look at the indispensable external Apps that we couldn’t live without in our daily commute.

 Let’s face it, as GPS phone technology advances, satellite navigation gadgets are becoming obsolete and we can see why.
 With Google Maps being able to do most functions that traditionally a TomTom would do.